-MUS 181 WIND ENSEMBLE is the premiere university instrumental ensemble which performs concerts throughout the academic year.
+MUS 181 SYMPHONIC WIND ENSEMBLE is the premiere university instrumental ensemble which performs concerts throughout the academic year.
 The ensemble maintains a repertoire of both secular and sacred music, and performs in both worship and concert settings.
 Participation in annual winter tour is required.
 Membership is by audition only.
 1 credit hour.

-MUS 182 CONCORDIA CHORALE is a large mixed ensemble up to 90 voices which sings in several major on-campus settings and for weekly chapel services.
+MUS 182 CHAPEL CHOIR is a large mixed ensemble of up to 60 voices that sings in several major on-campus settings and for weekly chapel services.
 Open to all students, faculty, and staff.
 Membership is by audition only.
 1 credit hour.